JelleZijlstra/taxonomy/docs/biblio/zoologie-et-paleontologie.md

   - {France-Gervais livr 2 again (Geneva).pdf}
     - These both discuss livraison 2.
 The first notice appeared in January 1849, but it gives no date for when the livraison appeared.
 Livraison 2 contained plates 2, 8, 11, and 12.
 The second notice discusses pl.
 11 in more detail.
+The notice says that plates 2 and 11 are accompanied by a detailed discussion, perhaps suggesting that the equally detailed discussion that accompanies pl.
+12 in the finished work was not in this livraison.
   - I have not found any further notices in the _Archives_, but I have not checked all volumes (they are a little difficult to locate in Google Books; I did check volumes 11–13, 15, and 16).